midhunkalarikkal/FullDomain/Notes/js.md

 `<< (Left shift)` -> The left shift operator shifts bits to the left by the specified number of positions, filling with zeros on the right.

 `>> (Right shift)` -> The signed right shift operator shifts bits to the right by the specified number of positions, preserving the sign (leftmost bit).

+  Shifts bits to the right, preserving the sign (fills left with 0 if positive, 1 if negative).

 `>>> (Zero fill right shift)` -> The unsigned right shift operator shifts bits to the right, filling zeros from the left.
 The sign bit is not preserved, treating the number as unsigned.